-- Try to have parallel transport roadways so that movement occurs in a circuit with loaded machines travelling inbye on one road and outbye on a parallel adjacent road. - Ensure face ventilation is designed in a way that face crews are working upstream of machinery and in particular machinery that is working on faces loading or unloading and positioning chock shields. - Divide available air so that the majority is passing along the roadways in which loaded machinery travels that has to work hard. - Monitor DPM with real time instruments so that points where "Target" limits are not being met are readily identified and improvements are made during the current longwall move or in planning for the next longwall move.
-Divide available air so that the majority is passing along the headings in which loaded machinery travels.
+- Maximise and maintain face air quantity where chock shield recovery, movement or installation activity is occurring to reduce DPM concentration level through dilution. - Design panel ventilation arrangements to have all moving machinery (or at least loaded machinery) travelling in the opposite direction to ventilation air flow. - Where machinery cannot be moved against airflow ensure that air velocity is significantly higher than machine speed to ensure that a plume of exhaust does not hang over the travelling equipment. - Try to have parallel transport roadways so that movement occurs in a circuit with loaded machines travelling inbye on one road and outbye on a parallel adjacent road. - Ensure face ventilation is designed in a way that face crews are working upstream of machinery and in particular machinery that is working on faces loading or unloading and positioning chock shields. - Divide available air so that the majority is passing along the roadways in which loaded machinery travels that has to work hard. - Monitor DPM with real-time instruments so that points where "Target" limits are not being met are readily identified and improvements are made during the current longwall move or in planning for the next longwall move.

 Past experiences show that no one simple solution exists in managing and controlling DPM in mine atmosphere.
 An assessment of exposures to DPM levels in Australian coal mines has found that higher exposures generally occur where there are bad road or wet and difficult) conditions, inadequate engine maintenance practices and excessively hardworking engines.
-Factors which results in lower DPM levels or exposures include use of low sulphur fuel, appropriate engine maintenance programs, positive and careful driving attitudes, good roadway conditions, good approaches to panel ventilation arrangement and control and effective control of diesel powered vehicles in the longwall panel.
+Factors which result in lower DPM levels or exposures include use of low sulphur fuel, appropriate engine maintenance programs, positive and careful driving attitudes, good roadway conditions, good approaches to panel ventilation arrangement and control and effective control of diesel powered vehicles in the longwall panel.
 Reduction in the exposure of underground miners to diesel pollutants requires the involvement of several key departments of mining companies, including those responsible for health and safety, engine or vehicle maintenance, mine ventilation, and production, as well as the departments responsible for acquiring vehicles, engines, exhaust after treatment systems, fuel, and lubricating oil.
 Coordination of efforts between various mine departments will need to be coordinated and attention to detail is necessary to sustain successful DPM control strategies.